kk0174lll/HSE_Software_Engineering/README.md

-Practical work on the subject of "Programming" Software Engineering - HSE.
+Learning tasks and practical works on the subject of "Programming"(C#).

+HSE.
+Software Engineering.